Mexico promises justice after metro train collapse kills 24

 Monserrat, 26, said she was at the back of the train wagon when she heard a loud noise and the lights went out.

-“Everybody screamed and we fell on top of each other,” she told Mexican radio, speaking from the Belisario Dominguez hospital where she was receiving treatment for an injured rib.
+“Everybody screamed and we fell on top of each other,” she told Mexican radio.

-Angelica Cruz Camino, 31, said she had not heard from her husband since he was on his way home from work around 10:30 pm on Monday.
+Angelica Cruz Camino, 31, said she had not heard from her husband since he was on his way home from work late Monday.
 She visited several hospitals and was told all victims were identified but she still had not located him by Tuesday afternoon.

 “I called and called but he wasn’t answering me.
 Then it was my son who realized the metro collapsed,” she said outside Tlahuac public hospital.
 “I cannot find my husband.”